bogdan-marian/mx-demo-app/readme.md

 - npm install @multiversx/sdk-network-providers

 Also if possible can we simplify how the app is wired?
-What syould be my next step?
+What sould be my next step?
 Lets try to implement a simple login buton and see that it works